ht2/BadgesCoP/earning/vocab.md

 # Vocabulary
-This document defines the identifiers and extensions used in the **earning** recipe.
+This document defines the identifiers and extensions used in the **earning** OBs.

 ## Identifiers
 *Use the IRIs hyperlinked to the text in the identifiers column, rather than the words themselves.*